mever-team/FairBench/docs/llms.md

 Either install FairBench with the LLM extension per `pip install --upgrade fairbench[llm]`, or restrict yourself to using Ollama models, which do not require heavyweight libraries.

-The latter can be accessed by the base FairBench installation, but need external setup in your system.
-For example, run the following to set up Ollama in Linux, or visit Ollama's [downloads](https://ollama.com/download) for a Windows installer or an equivalent Mac instruction.
-Note that the last command grabs a specific model, which we will use here.
+In the last case, employ the base FairBench installation per `pip install --upgrade fairbench`, but Ollama needs external setup in your system.
+For example, run the following setup process in Linux, or visit Ollama's [downloads](https://ollama.com/download) for a Windows installer or an equivalent Mac instruction.
+The last terminal command below grabs a specific model, which we will use here.

 ```bash